fmiopensource/cleanerupper/README.markdown

 the gem/plugin.
 Please keep this in mind when using CleanerUpper.

 # What's Next? #
-* Change the custom cleaning code to be more user friendly
 * Optimize dictionary loops
 * Benchmark the impact of the CleanerUpper codebase on database activity
 * Increase test coverage